Wing Chun Concepts Curriculum

 Biu Jee (鏢指); Standard Compass

 The third form in Wing Chun is Biu Jee, or "Standard Compass."
-It is often considered a "closed door" form, taught only to students who mastered all of the previous material.
-Biu Jee is comprised of extreme short-range and extreme long-range techniques, low kicks and sweeps, and "emergency techniques" to recover and respond when structure has seriously compromised.
+This form is comprised of extreme short-range and extreme long-range techniques, low kicks and sweeps, and "emergency techniques" to recover and respond when structure has seriously compromised.
 Biu Jee was designed to train the hands to return to centerline and the body to recover to balance, even from extreme angles and awkward positions — just as the compass needle always returns to North after any movement.

 Reflex Development Drills